delshadv/BioFIND-data-paper/README.md

 3. participants-imputed.tsv - is MCIControl's participants.tsv file in which missing values of covariates were imputed using the mean. (see () for more info about participants.tsv)

-4. repeated_CV.m - a function for training an SVM model and produce cross-validation accuracy results for "Nrun" times repetition.
+4. repeated_CV.m - a function for training an SVM model and produce cross-validation accuracy for "Nrun" times repetition.
+(For more info about arguments see the function's description)

 Work in progress